2021 KICKBALL LEAGUE OF ROCHESTER RULES

 If it has been determined that this number has been exceeded, the kicking team will receive the number of outs that males has been exceeded by.
 If the exceeding males are still on base, they will be removed from their bases and any advancement of previous base runners will return to their original bases.

-END PAGE 4
+END PAGE 4 - START PAGE 5

-The kicking order for females must cycle in full, at least once, before the kicking order for males can cycle again.
+Through each rotation of your lineup, the kicking order for females must cycle in full, at least once, before the kicking order for males can cycle again.

-The cyclical kicking order(s) cannot be rearranged throughout the game.
+Cyclical kicking order(s) cannot be rearranged throughout the game.

 Late arrivals will always be placed at the bottom of their respective gender’s kicking order.